Car-Rental Costs

 Other Fees

-Rental companies usually charge extra if you plan to drive the car to certain points in eastern Europe (a line that generally follows old Iron Curtain borders).
+Make sure you understand any fees for cancelling or changing your reservation after booking.
+Most companies now offer cancellation insurance as an add-on for more flexibility.
+Be aware that rental companies usually charge extra if you plan to drive the car to the eastern half of Europe (a line that generally follows old Iron Curtain borders).
 Wintertime driving can carry extra costs beyond the required snow tires.
-Some fees are easily avoided: Return your car on time to avoid late drop-off fees (don't assume you've got a grace period), fill 'er up shortly before returning to avoid refueling fees, and return your car in good shape to sidestep a cleaning fee.
+Some fees are easily avoided: Return your car on time to avoid late drop-off fees, fill 'er up shortly before returning to avoid refueling fees, and return your car in good shape to sidestep a cleaning fee.

 Other Driving Costs